 Sometimes the billing process may exceed this timeframe because of back and forth with the insurance company about the patient and their condition.
 Remember that if a merchant needs to seek preauthorization again, they must contact the customer (in this case, the patient) again to give permission.

 Preauthorization charges limit the available amount of cash in a checking account or credit on a credit line.
-Sometimes a preauth is just $1, which is fine except for most financially distressed consumers.
-Other times, a preauth is $50, $100, or $200.
+Sometimes a preauth is just $1, but other times, a preauth is $50, $100, or $200.

 Higher preauth amounts can create a serious inconvenience for consumers.
 With bills already needing to be paid (mortgage, rent, utilities, subscriptions), they are left with little immediate disposable cash for discretionary and even staple purchases, presenting an obvious inconvenience.